pulse2percept/pulse2percept/doc/topics/encoders.rst

 the device, so they are ordinary ``ImageStimulus`` operations applied first (``image.invert()``, ``image.filter('canny')``).

+The projector clock samples a video; it does not re-time it.
+Every ``1 / freq`` the device looks at whatever frame the source is showing (zero-order hold), so a 15 fps source has its frames re-sent and a 60 fps source has frames skipped, and either way the content keeps its own duration.

 Converting light into retinal current is the job of a photovoltaic model, which pulse2percept does not have yet.
-Until it does, the encoded stimulus offers spatial-only models a *normalized optical drive* -- irradiance times ON duration times frame rate, divided by the largest drive the pivotal device is documented to produce -- and :py:class:`~pulse2percept.models.ScoreboardModel` reads it:
+Until it does, the encoded stimulus offers spatial-only models a *normalized optical drive* -- peak irradiance times duty cycle, divided by the largest drive the pivotal device is documented to produce -- and :py:class:`~pulse2percept.models.ScoreboardModel` reads it:

 .. code-block:: python